multiplemonomials/Recipes/Main Courses/Mushroom Stroganoff with Crispy Tofu.md

     1. Cut tofu into thin slices (4mm x 15mm x 30mm).
     2. Get out the flat baking sheet and cover with a silpat, if you have one (NOT parchment paper, it will burn).
     3. Lay out the tofu strips on the pans.
-    4. Spray tofu with canola oil
+    4. Spray tofu with the oil
     5. Sprinkle liberally with half the sesame seeds and coarse salt.
 A lot will not stay on but that's OK!
     6. Broil in the oven for 8-10 minutes, until tofu begins to brown.
 I generally broil on low, if your broiler only has a high setting then you will need to reduce the cooking time.
     7. Remove pans from oven and flip over tofu.